promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 # Define a simple entity

-GigaSpaces XAP is IMC platform with a powerful In-Memory Data Grid.
-It stores data into Spaces, and each Space can be configured in different manner (replicated, partitioned etc).
+GigaSpaces XAP is an IMC platform with a powerful In-Memory Data Grid.
+It stores data in Spaces, and each Space can be configured in a different manner (replicated, partitioned etc).
 With this example we will use an `Embedded Space` that is running as part of your program.
-There is no need to run a seperate grid.
+There is no need to run a separate grid.

 With this example, we store `Book` objects.